Questions about Open Banking?

 - Make sure you know how they’ll use your data and who, if anyone, they’ll share it with (regulated providers are obliged to make this information clear in their terms).

-- Remember, you can always change your mind and withdraw your consent by logging in Cashplus Online Servicing and going to Settings > Manage Sharing Permissions.
+- Remember, every 90 days you'll need to confirm you're happy to continue sharing your data with the services you're connected to.
+Plus, you can always change your mind and withdraw your consent at any time via the third party provider or by logging in Cashplus Online banking and going to Settings > Manage Sharing Permissions.

 - To be extra safe, log in to your Cashplus account once you’ve connected with them to ensure they’re included in the list of your connected platforms.
 Let us know if they don't appear or if something doesn't seem right straight away as they could be a fraudster.

 The Open Banking Directory includes all the apps and websites (including us, registered as APS Financial Ltd) regulated by the Financial Conduct Authority (FCA) and its European equivalent.
 Every company in the directory must conform to strict regulations to keep your data secure.

 It’s up to you to check if an app or website is legitimate by checking the Open Banking Directory and you should always be alert to the possibility of fraudsters.
 If someone unsolicited is asking for your account login or password, if you have any doubt about who you’re talking to or that the app or website is fake, don’t give them any personal or financial information.

 Keep an eye on your accounts

 If you see something that doesn’t look right in your account, whether that’s a suspect transaction you didn’t make or irregular login times you don’t recognise, contact us immediately on 0330 024 0924.

 - Once you’ve checked that the third party website is registered with the Open Banking Directory, go to their app or website and read their T&Cs upon registering.